oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/kubernetes-solution-installation/kubernetes-solution-installation.md

     - **OCI Logging Analytics Compartment:** Select the compartment from the dropdown where you want to create Dashboards, Log Groups and other Monitoring service resources.

-    - **OCI Logging Analytics Log Group:** For log group, follow one of the following two methods.
-        - Click the **OCI Logging Analytics Log Group** dropdown and select a log group from the list.
+    - **OCI Logging Analytics Log Group:** Select OCI LA log group from the dropdown.

-        - If you want to create a new log group, click the checkbox **Check if you want to create a new Log Group** and enter the name of the new log group in the **OCI Logging Analytics Log Group Name** field.

-    - **Fluentd Working Directory:** It is the directory on the node used for storing Fluentd related data.
-By default, it is set to **/var/log/**.

   Click on **Next** button to proceed to the Review section.
   ![configure-varaibles](./images/configure-varaibles.png " ")

 3. In **Review** section, you can verify the stack configurations which you have selected in the previous 2 sections.

-  If you want to make changes, you can click on **Previous** button to go back and edit the stack configurations.
+  If you want to make changes, click on **Previous** button to go back and edit the stack configurations.

   Click the checkbox **Run apply**.